arthurgonze/Breakout/README.md

 # Breakout
-A prototype of a breakout style game
+A prototype of a breakout style game.
+Unity 2018.2